stouffer/EvoGeoModules/manuscript/manuscript.md

 ecological structure across both time and space [@thom05], it is crucial to determine the scale at which they are both relevant and quantifiable.

 Historically, the evidence for coevolution in taxonomically diverse communities is quantified as the degree of matching between the phylogenies of two sets of interacting organisms [@lege02].
 This notion builds on the century-old idea that extant species interact in a way similar to the way their ancestors did [@fahr13].
 Yet it is considerably more restrictive than just phylogenetic conservation of species' interactions [@reze07], as it accounts for higher-order constraints.
 More explicitly, it is thought that communities that have assembled by successive divergence events should display phylogenetic congruence, that is (i) have similar phylogenetic trees and (ii) have species at matching positions in the trees that tend to interact [@page03].
-On the other hand, many ecological and evolutionary processes that occur locally are expected to blur community-wide coevolutionary signal [@pois15].
+On the other hand, many ecological and evolutionary processes that occur locally are expected to blur community-wide coevolutionary signal.
 One possible explanation is that interactions can display substantial turnover at ecologically relevant temporal and spatial scales [@pois12c]: the same two species can interact in different ways under the effect of local environmental contingencies, spatial mismatch in species phenologies, variations in population abundances, and chance events [@pois14].
 It is unclear, however, whether these mechanisms influence how the coevolutionary signal within individual interactions should vary across spatial scales.